Azure Automation runbook types

 - For Python 3 Hybrid jobs on Windows machines, you can choose to install any 3.x version you may want to use.

 - For Python 3 Hybrid jobs on Linux machines, we depend on the Python 3 version installed on the machine to run DSC OMSConfig and the Linux Hybrid Worker.
-We recommend installing 3.6 on Linux machines.
-However, different versions should also work if there are no breaking changes in method signatures or contracts between versions of Python 3.
+Different versions should work if there are no breaking changes in method signatures or contracts between versions of Python 3.

 - You must be familiar with Python scripting.

 - To use third-party libraries, you must import the packages into the Automation account.